Nikolai Vavilov: Personal life

+Honors and distinctions

+Vavilov became the youngest member of the Academy of Sciences of the Soviet Union.
+He was a member of the USSR Central Executive Committee, a recipient of the Lenin Prize in 1928, and president of All-Union Geographical Society in 1931.
+He was a fellow of the Royal Society (of London), and a fellow of the Royal Society of Edinburgh.

 Legacy

+Seedbank

+Vavilov realized that many useful plant varieties would be lost through human action unless specific steps were taken to save them.
+He was the first botanist to grasp the need for a seedbank, and he was an expert germplasm collector.
 The Leningrad seedbank was preserved and protected through the 28-month long Siege of Leningrad.
 While the Soviets had ordered the evacuation of art from the Hermitage Museum, they had not evacuated the 250,000 samples of seeds, roots, and fruits stored in what was then the world's largest seedbank.
 A group of scientists at the Vavilov Institute boxed up a cross section of seeds, moved them to the basement, and took shifts protecting them.
 Those guarding the seedbank refused to eat its contents, even though by the end of the siege in the spring of 1944, a number of them had died of starvation.

 In 1943, parts of Vavilov's collection, samples stored within the territories occupied by the German armies, mainly in Ukraine and Crimea, were seized by a German unit headed by Heinz Brücher.
 Many of the samples were transferred to the Schutzstaffel (SS) Institute for Plant Genetics, which had been established at Schloss Lannach near Graz, Austria.

-The Royal Society of Edinburgh mentions Vavilov in the list of its former fellows, indicating that he died in a Soviet workcamp in Siberia on 26 January 1943.
-However, he actually died in a Soviet prison in Saratov.
+Economic impact

+Vavilov combined the skill of collecting distinct varieties of crop plants with theoretical understanding of their significance in botany and the ability to put this knowledge to practical use.
+In particular, he created the collection of germplasm of leguminous crop plants held at the Vavilov Institute of Plant Industry (renamed after him in 1967).
+In turn, this collection supplied the germplasm for more than three quarters of the legume varieties bred in the Soviet Union.
+By 2010, the institute held 43,000 legume samples, from 160 species in 15 genera.
+Vavilov's work has been continued by later botanists at the institute, for example breeding transgressive forms of lupin (a legume) resistant to the fusarium wilt fungus.